Strother MacMinn: Background

 Growing up in Pasadena, MacMinn befriended Frank Hershey, who worked for Murphy Body Company.
 When Frank moved on to work for GM, he helped MacMinn get his first job at the age of 17 in the Buick studio at General Motors Art and Color Section.

 Career

 In 1937, Harley Earl assigned MacMinn to a new studio to develop the Opel Kapitän.
 MacMinn left GM before World War II and then returned for a short time after the war ended.
-He also worked for Frank Springs at Hudson.
+He also worked for Frank Spring at Hudson.

 After the war, MacMinn worked for the industrial designer Henry Dreyfuss.
 In 1948, he began teaching at the Art Center College of Design and remained there for 50 years.

 In 1973, he helped found Toyota's Calty Design Research and remained with them until 1983.

 MacMinn wrote for publications such as Road & Track, Motor Trend, Automobile Quarterly, and Sports Car International, and for museum catalogs.
 He was the chief honorary judge for several years at the Pebble Beach Concours d'Elegance.